playermissile/scrolling_tutorial/index.rst

-Horizontal Course Scrolling
+Horizontal Coarse Scrolling
 ------------------------------------------

-Horizontal course scrolling is only slightly more complicated than vertical course scrolling because multiple ``LMS`` addresses need to be updated.
+Horizontal coarse scrolling is only slightly more complicated than vertical coarse scrolling because multiple ``LMS`` addresses need to be updated.